cvs-health/android-compose-accessibility-techniques/doc/components/TextFieldControls.md

         },
     // Key technique: Label the TextField.
     label = {
-        Text("Phone (required)")
+        Text("Phone")
     },
+    // Use supportingText for instructions and error message display. supportingText = {
+        if (isError) {
-    // Error technique: Display a visual error message using supportingText. supportingText = {
+           // Error technique: Display a visual error message using supportingText.
            // Because the Modifier.semantics error property is set, the supportingText must be hidden
            // from accessibility services (with invisibleToUser() semantics) to prevent a duplicate
            // announcement.
-        if (isError) {
             Text(
                 text = "Error: Phone number required.
 Enter a phone number.", modifier = Modifier.semantics { invisibleToUser() }
             )
+        } else {
+            // Optional instruction technique: Display brief instructions using supportingText when
+            // field is not in error.
+            Text("A non-empty phone number is required.")
         }
     },
     // Error technique: Signal display of the error state by the TextField.